 CPRIT requires award recipients to submit an annual progress report.
-These reports summarize the progress made toward the research goals and address plans for the upcoming year.
+These reports summarize the progress made toward the research goals documented in the grant award contract and address plans for the upcoming year.
 In addition, fiscal reporting, human studies reporting, and vertebrate animal use reporting will be required as appropriate.

-Continuation of funding is contingent upon the timely receipt of these reports.
+CPRIT will review annual progress reports and continuation of funding is contingent upon the timely receipt of these reports and documentation of sufficient progress toward completing project goals.
 Failure to provide timely and complete reports may waive reimbursement of grant award costs and may result in the termination of award contract.
+Forms and instructions will be made available at www.cprit.texas.gov.